-The Real World Action Program provides students with a coherent and manageable way to navigate the collegiate experience, which extends learning beyond the traditional classroom walls.
+Pitt-Johnstown provides students with a coherent and manageable way to navigate the collegiate experience, which extends learning beyond the traditional classroom walls.

-The program reinforces, recognizes, and affirms efforts to develop habits of leadership, involvement, service, and citizenship while acting locally or globally to improve our communities.
+Working closely with members of the Student Affairs team reinforces, recognizes, and affirms efforts to develop habits of leadership, involvement, service, and citizenship while acting locally or globally to improve our communities.

 - LEADERSHIP There is a strong expectation that the student will exhibit habits of leadership, including curiosity, creativity, judgment, determination, and integrity.
 As an emerging leader, the student will demonstrate ability to motivate and enable others to achieve common goals.

 - INVOLVEMENT The program prizes involvement of an intense, sustained, or frequent nature.
 The students will not be by-standers-- not in their own lives, nor in the affairs of our community and our world.
 They must take an active part in shaping his/her personal development as well as in participating on campus, in the community, and in our world.

 - SERVICE The ability to give one’s time and talents to a common cause is especially valued in the Real World Action Program.
 Therefore, the student is urged to demonstrate a spirit of service as well as an appreciation of the importance of service on campus and beyond.

 - CITIZENSHIP Using one’s voice to improve quality of life in a community or support an important issue or topic is a responsibility of everyone.
 Through active civic engagement, you accept responsibility as a member of a community and become versed in issues, resources, and local and national elections.